SimonDarksideJ/SimonDarksideJ.github.io/_posts/2022-03-18-writing-efficient-markdown-on-githubpages.md

 mathjax: false
 ---

- Thanks to creating your site in [Part 1](/_posts/2022-03-08-getting-started-with-blogging-using-github-pages-and-jekyll.md) and theming your site in [Part 2](/_posts/2022-03-11-Applying-a-theme-to-your-GitHub-pages-site.md), you already have a nice looking site, maybe with a little flair, it is time to start writing some content.
-Whether that content is a blog post or a regular page for your site, you want to make writing easy and if at all possible, avoid installing any tools.
+ Thanks to creating your pages in [Part 1](/_posts/2022-03-08-getting-started-with-blogging-using-github-pages-and-jekyll.md) and then theming it in [Part 2](/_posts/2022-03-11-Applying-a-theme-to-your-GitHub-pages-site.md), you already have a nice looking site, maybe with a little flair.
+Now it is time to start writing some content, whether that is a blog post or a regular page for your site, you want to make writing easy and if at all possible, avoid installing any tools.

  Well, thankfully GitHub still has your back thanks to the awesome [VSCode](https://code.visualstudio.com/) for the web editor built right into the GitHub website.

 ## VS Code on the web

  GitHub includes a web version of [Microsoft's VS Code](https://code.visualstudio.com/) that runs on the web, integrated tightly with GitHub, featuring: